wormzjl/forgecraft/kfc/To-Dos.md

 - [ ] Create lock assembly item

 ## Backlog
-- [ ] Move Ingot break into chunks logic out of the block and into the ForgeHammer
+- [x] Move Ingot break into chunks logic out of the block and into the ForgeHammer
 - [ ] Add Iron Ring Recipe
 - [ ] Add chainmail recipe
 - [ ] Add Iron Shield
 - [ ] Gold Smelting
 - [ ] Create a method which adds the types of NBT upgrades and creates a unique float instead of using magic numbers
 - [ ] Add forgehammer to oreDict
-- [ ] WeaponHead recipes

 ### Tid-Bits
 ```